Connect with us

 The Church and Ordinances

-(4) We believe the local church is commissioned by the Lord Jesus Christ to evangelize, baptize, and teach.
-(Matt 28:19-20)
+(4) We believe the local church is commissioned by the Lord Jesus Christ to make disciples, baptize, and teach among all nations.

 (a) Baptism: We believe that baptism is the Christ-ordained symbol of the believer's identification with the Lord Jesus Christ in His death, burial, and resurrection (Matt 28:19; Rom 6:4-5).
 We believe that the only scriptural mode of baptism is by immersion in water (Mark 1:10).

 (b) Lord's Supper: We believe that the Lord Jesus Christ commanded us to keep the Lord's Supper to memorialize His death (1Cor 11:24-26).
-We believe that unfermented wine and bread should be used to symbolize Christ's blood and body.
+We believe that the fruit of the vine and bread should be used to symbolize Christ's blood and body.

 The Return of Christ